pyconau/2019.pycon-au.org/_pages/lightning-talks.md

 To apply, write your details on one of the cards at registration, and include:

  * Your name
- * Your email
+ * Your email (so we can contact you!)
  * The name of your talk
  * The TLDR of your talk.

 The TLDR is important.
 Your talk will be announced with your _name_ and _title_ only.
 We want the TLDR to be exactly what your talk will be about.
 We want the spoiler, the prestiege, the summary.
+Your card will not be on public display, so spoilers are *OK*

 There will be two boxes at registration, clearly marked for the two groups.
 Place your card in the box for your group to submit a talk.

 For each day, we will accept submissions at registration until **10:30am** (end of morning tea), and announce results at **12:20pm** (start of lunch)

+Results will be announced via an email to everyone who entered a submission.

 We can only accept so many talks, and any submissions left over from Saturday will **not** roll over int Sunday.